ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 As far as the grid is concerned, it is lazy loading data based on what groups the user has expanded, so it doesn't matter from the grids perspective how big the dataset is on the server.

-In theory there no limit to the number of groupings or data size allowed.
+In theory there is no limit to the number of groupings or data size allowed.
 It's common for financial institutions to use the grid to show trading hierarchies with 10 or more levels in the hierarchy with 60,000 to 100,000 books.

 In the example, note the following: